swhitcomb23/Image-Manipulation-Kaleidoscope/README.md

-# Image-Manip

-Create a fun image manipulator!

-For this project, you will use C++ and Python to manipulate an image by flipping, mirroring, and inverting it.

-You may work individually or with a partner of your choosing.
+# Manipulating Images Using Python and C++

+This Repo utilizes Python and C++ to either mirror, flip, or make a kaleidoscope image.

+This program is meant to be run via the command line, the program begins in C++ and prompts the user for an image filename.
+Once the filename is validated, it will ask the user for a manipulation.
+Once it has this information, it calls the Python file, suppling the image file and manipulation type as command line arguments.
+The python file uses the CV2 libarary to created the manipulated image.

+The program searches for the supplied image file in the same directory that the C++ file is in, if whatever filename you supplied is not found it will use the default file `autumn.jpg`.
+The program is set to display the original image, the manipulated image and a kaleidoscope image side by side.

 ## Setup

-Use this Guided Project template to create a new repository (see [GitHub-with-CLion](https://github.com/uvmcs2300s2024/GitHub-with-CLion) repo for directions).
-**Your repository must be named with the convention: Image-Manip-netid**, where netid is your UVM NetID username.
-* If you are collaborating, the format is Image-Manip-netid1-netid2.
-Have one partner create the repository and give the other partner access on GitHub: on the repository page, go to the Settings tab, choose Manage Access, and add the person with their GitHub username.

-Remember to commit and push frequently.

-## Image Manipulations

-It is intended that you will run this program from command line.
-You can still clone it into CLion and edit the files in CLion, but we recommend you run the program in your CLI.

-Your program will start in C++ and prompt the user for an image filename.
-After validating it, it will ask the user for a manipulation.
-Once it has that information, it calls the Python file and gives the information as command line arguments.

-The Python file uses the CV2 library to create the manipulated image.
-You will display the original image, the chosen manipulation next to it in a separate window, and then finally a kaleidoscope image (see `autumn.jpg` and `autumn_kaleidoscope.jpg` for an example of what this manipulation will look like).

-To get the program working, this is what you need to do:
-1. Read through `main.cpp`.
-1. Below main, implement the three functions declared above main.
-1. Read through `render.py`.
-1. Complete all TODOs in `render.py`.
+In order to run this program you will need to install Python and C++, all the other includes and imports are already included in the C++ and Python files.

-1. Run the program to manipulate autumn.jpg.
-To run the program, use the commands:
-    * `g++ -std=c++17 -o manipulator main.cpp` to compile
-    * either `./manipulator` (Mac/Linux) or `manipulator` (Windows) to run.
+To run the program use the command line commands: `g++ -std=c++17 -o manipulator main.cpp` to compile and either `./manipulator` (Mac/Linux) or `manipulator` (Windows) to run.
-        * If you get a Python import error: use pip in the command line to install the package: `pip3 install opencv-python`.
-1. Find at least one other valid image file, put it in your project folder, add it to Git, and run it through the image manipulator.
-    * Make sure your image is appropriate.

-## Grading

-If you are collaborating, both partners have to submit the project.

-### Grading Rubric
-- [ ] (6 pts) Implement the three functions in `main.cpp`.
-- [ ] (12 pts) Complete all TODOs in `render.py`.
-- [ ] (2 pt) Include a valid second image in your repository.
+To exit the program simply press the `esc` key once the images have loaded or `ctrl` + `c` to exit in the command line.

 ## Resources
 - https://www.geeksforgeeks.org/how-to-validate-image-file-extension-using-regular-expression/
 - https://stackoverflow.com/questions/59022814/how-to-check-if-a-file-exists-in-c

+This project includes starter code from UVM professor Lisa Dion, I do not declare this project as solely my own.